yao-laboratory/metaIMP/readme.txt

 3) List the environment you have ever created : conda env list
 4) Install a package included in Anaconda : conda install PACKAGENAME
 5) Create a new environment (example name: metaIMP_env), install Python 3.8 : conda create -n metaIMP_env python=3.8.12
-6) Install pacakges for python in the new environment: pip install biopython, pip install pandas
+6) Install pacakges for python in the new environment: pip install biopython 1.79, pip install pandas 1.3.5
 6) Activate new environment : conda activate metaIMP_env
 7) Now your new environment is ready to use metaIMP python codes.
 8) Proceed with step 4 if any missing packages are found